The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 BSocSc (Hons) in Government & International Studies:

-The Programme provides students with a firm grasp of the different areas of political science including political sociology (e.g. political institutions, political culture and political behaviour), public policy, international relations, political economy, political theory and political thought and methodology.
+The Programme provides students with a firm grasp of the different areas of political science including comparative politics (e.g. political institutions, political culture and political behaviour), public policy and administration, international relations, political economy, political theory and research methods.
 Geographically, the Programme focuses on the politics of Hong Kong, Mainland China, the Asia-Pacific region and the European Union.
 The Programme seeks to sharpen the student’s awareness by incorporating a systematic, comparative and international dimension, drawing both on the European Studies and Global & China Studies Programmes.
+It will prepare student for global careers related to public affairs, business, philanthropy, and international development.

 BA (Hons) in History: